 You may also like

 Sheikh Mohammed was born on 15 July 1949.
-He acceded to power came in January 2006, following the death of his brother Maktoum bin Rashid al-Maktoum.
-The al-Maktoum family are descendants of the al-Falasi section of Bani Yas (the sons of Yas), a tribal federation that has been the dominant power throughout most of what is now the UAE.
+He acceded to power in January 2006, following the death of his brother Maktoum bin Rashid Al Maktoum.
+The Al Maktoum family are descendants of the al-Falasi section of Bani Yas (the sons of Yas), a tribal federation that has been the dominant power throughout most of what is now the UAE.
 In 1833, a large, influential group of the Bani Yas led by Maktoum bin Buti bin Maktoum moved to Dubai and rule the emirate to this day.
-Sheikh Mohammed’s mother, Sheikha Latifa bint Hamdan al-Nahyan, is the daughter of Abu Dhabi’s current emir, Sheikh Khalifa.
+Sheikh Mohammed’s mother, Sheikha Latifa bint Hamdan Al Nahyan, is the daughter of Abu Dhabi’s current emir, Sheikh Khalifa.

-Haya bint al-Hussein is Sheikh Mohammed’s best-known junior wife.
-She is the daughter of the late King Hussein of Jordan and the half-sister of the current King Abdullah II of Jordan.
-The couple married in 2004 and have a daughter, al-Jalila, and a son, Zayed, whose birth in 2012 was announced on Twitter.
-Sheikha Haya has a high public profile.
-She is the first Jordanian woman to represent her country in international equestrian sports and competed in the show jumping event at the 2000 Summer Olympics.
+Haya bint al-Hussein was Sheikh Mohammed’s best-known junior wife, the daughter of the late King Hussein of Jordan and the half-sister of the current King Abdullah II of Jordan.
+Sheikha Haya had a high public profile.
+She was the first Jordanian woman to represent her country in international equestrian sports and competed in the show jumping event at the 2000 Summer Olympics.
 She also served two terms as president of the International Federation for Equestrian Sports.
+The couple separated in 2019, when Haya fled with her children from Dubai to the United Kingdom (UK) out of fear for her life.
+A long court case followed, during which Haya received threats, reportedly from her husband.

 In January 1968, and following the British notification of intent to withdraw from what was then known as the Trucial states, he joined the late Sheikhs Rashid and Zayed in their first meeting at Argoub al-Sedira, in the desert between Dubai and Abu Dhabi.
 The result of the meeting was an agreement to form a union of emirates.
 Upon the founding of the UAE on 2 December 1971, Sheikh Mohammed became its first minister of defence.
 During his tenure as defence minister and head of the police force, he was faced with several critical events including skirmishes among different Emirati tribes over property straddling new borders; Saqr bin Sultan al-Qasimi’s insurrectionist coup in 1972 against Sharjah’s ruler; the 1973 protracted negotiations with the hijackers of Japanese Airlines flight 404, which landed in Dubai’s airport; and negotiations with the hijackers of KLM flight 861.